snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 You can see that we are calling this entry point `app`.
 This isn't entirely important for our project, but for more complex Webpack configs it matters.

-And we'll tell Webpack to put the output our bundled file to the `build/` directory (don't forget to require `path` at the top of your file).
+And we'll tell Webpack to output our bundled file to the `build/` directory (don't forget to require `path` at the top of your file).

 ```javascript
 const path = require('path');